 Meet our families

-Greater Springfield Habitat for Humanity (GSHFH) opened its doors in 1987 and has provided affordable homeownership to 74 families.
+Greater Springfield Habitat for Humanity (GSHFH) opened its doors in 1987 and has provided affordable homeownership to 73 families.

 Meet Ireydiza and Juan

 Ireydiza and her husband Juan purchased a three-bedroom Greater Springfield Habitat for Humanity (GSHFH) home in Holyoke, Massachusetts, in January 2023.
 The couple has two young children.
-Just four years ago, the family was happy, healthy, and dreaming of buying their first home.
+Several years ago, the family was happy, healthy, and dreaming of buying their first home.
 Then tragedy struck.
 A workplace injury disabled Juan, the breadwinner.
 Following several surgeries and two strokes, their dreams were put on hold.
 Juan was unable to return to work.
 Ireydiza left school to be the sole breadwinner, create time to care for her young children and recuperating husband.

 “He has a permanent handicap placard at the age of 33.
 He lives with chronic pain every day of his life,” Ireydiza said.
 “The stroke left him with chronic migraines, which he now gets Botox for every 12 weeks to help alleviate the pain.
 He is unable to walk or stand for a long period of time, and he has a weakness on his right side.”